 Want to know how to hide an air conditioner unit outside?
 I have a DIY removable lattice fence panel that’ll make your AC guy happy!

-My removable ‘outdoor air conditioner screen fence thingy’ will hide those air conditioners, allow proper air flow for the condenser, and make the AC guy happy when he sees how easy it is to remove.
+This DIY Removable Outdoor Air Conditioner Screen will hide those air conditioners, allow proper air flow for the condenser, and make the AC guy happy when he sees how easy it is to remove.
 I made these easy and lightweight lattice screens to hang on the posts.
 You can easily have this project done in a weekend.
 So let’s get started.
-Here’s how to hide an air conditioner unit outside…the easy way.

 Removing the tree unexpectedly put a spotlight on our 3 air conditioners, the really scruffy shrubs, and weedy flower beds.
 We live on a corner near the start of our street.
 Suddenly, that side of the house seemed to stand out as the focal point for the longish approach to our house.
 I know it was probably more noticeable to me than anyone else, but I had to do something about it.

 The 2 key design factors for my screen were; proper air flow for the condenser, and something easily removable when the A/C’s need servicing or replacing.

 As the daughter of an AC guy, I have to say it’s important to follow the airflow guidelines for your units.
 Usually you need 5 to 6 feet above the units to be clear and 18″ around.
 When you start putting units together, like my 3, you may need to add more free space.
 If you block off air flow with screens or plants, your A/C could overheat and break or plants could clog the unit.
 I had to carefully design a screen that would hide the units while letting them work properly.